Maximal Correlation Secrecy: Proof of the results

 \subsection{Properties of Maximal Correlation}

-We first establish a characterization of maximal correlation using the spectral norm, which will be useful in proving the main results of the paper. \begin{lem} Let $(X,Y)\sim p(x,y)$ be discrete random variables with marginals $p(x)$ and $p(y)$.
+We use a characterization of maximal correlation in terms of the spectral norm that follows directly from the singular value characterization of maximal correlation in~\cite{Witsenhausen1975}. \begin{lem} Let $(X,Y)\sim p(x,y)$ be discrete random variables with marginals $p(x)$ and $p(y)$.
 Define the matrix $B\in\mathbb{R}^{|\Xc|\times|\Yc|}$ with entries{

 } Then,{